-Referencing (/10): You must include a complete list of all resources used in your assignment.
-Reference each major point in the
+Referencing (/10): You mustinclude a complete list of all resources used in your essay.
+Please reference each major point in the

-Overall Structure including spelling and grammar (/10): Ensure that your assignment is free from spelling and grammatical errors and the word limit is adhered to.
+Overall Structure including spelling and grammar (/10): please ensure that your essay is free from spelling and grammatical errors and the word limit is adhered to.
 Please also ensure that you follow the instructions regarding font and line spacing

 Assessment 4: End of Semester Examination